TALKING TO THE POLICE

 Q: The police have asked for my permission to search me, my car or my house.
 Should I give them permission?

 DO NOT consent to a search even when the police threaten to get a warrant and rip apart your house.
 They are simply trying to bully you into giving up your constitutional right to be free from unreasonable searches and seizures.
-Make the police establish to a district judge that they have the necessary probable cause needed to obtain the warrant.
-In many cases, the police simply won't go through the trouble.
+Make the police get a warrant.
+In some cases, the police simply won't go through the trouble.
 If the police conduct a search and arrest you thereafter, you should immediately contact the Zuckerman Law Firm, LLC for a free confidential consultation at 412-447-5580.

 Q: Can I talk to my family about my case?

 NO. You should not discuss the details of any criminal incident or investigation with anyone else but your attorney, unless given permission to do so by your attorney.
 Unlike discussions with your lawyer, statements you make to friends or family members are not privileged.
-Relationships change - and a person you trust today may call police tomorrow to tell them what you said.
+Relationships change - and a person you trust today may call police or the District Attorney’s Office tomorrow to tell them what you said.

 If you’re facing a criminal investigation in Pittsburgh or Western PA, you need an attorney to step in and help you before you make your situation worse.
 The Zuckerman Law Firm has provided pre-complaint assistance to those facing potential criminal charges.
 Our firm can help protect your rights and assist in contacting investigating officers on your behalf.
 For a free consultation, call 412-447-5580 today,.